Catalog-based detection of unrecognized blends in deep optical ground based imaging: Methods

 \section{Methods}

-Our key assumption is that some of the unrecognized blends have different colors from the isolated sources and that this feature can be identified with Machine Learning.
-We focus on algorithms that have found success in astronomy such as self-organizing maps (SOM), random forests (RF), k-Nearest Neighbors (k-NN), and several anomaly detection methods.
+Our key assumption is that some of the unrecognized blends have different colors from the isolated sources and that this feature can be identified with Machine Learning. \edit{In total we use 10 features to inform the models: $u-B$, $B-V$, $V-r$, $r-i^+$, $i^+ - z^{++}$, $z^{++} - Y$, $Y-J$, $J-H$, $i^+$, and flux radius.} We focus on algorithms that have found success in astronomy such as self-organizing maps (SOM), random forests (RF), k-Nearest Neighbors (k-NN), and several anomaly detection methods. \edit{The subsequent subsections will introduce each of these methods along with specific implementation details that are relevant for our unrecognized blend classification.
+Details on anomaly detection methods are split between Sect.~\ref{subsec:anomaly} and App.~\ref{sec:anom}.}

-SOM is an unsupervised artificial neural network designed to reduce the dimensionality of a data set while maintaining topological structures.
-It has become a popular photometric-redshift algorithm \citep{kohonen1, kohonen2, geach, kind, dan_som, dan1, dan2, stanford, des_som, des_pz, kids_som}.
-Notably, SOM has been used in the Complete Calibration of the Color-Redshift Relation \citep[C3R2;][]{dan1} to select spectroscopic follow-ups for photo-\textit{z} training.
-We refer the readers to the cited literature \citep[especially][]{kind} for more details of the SOM algorithm.
-In Sect.~\ref{subsec:conf}, we briefly summarize the configurations of our SOM as well as the SOM-blending detection method.

-RF, on the other hand, is a supervised machine learning algorithm that can perform classification or regression by building a collection of decision trees \citep{rf_2001}.
-The algorithm has seen wide use in astronomy, including with photometric redshifts, supernova classification, and exoplanet atmosphere retrieval \citep{Carliles_2010, carliles2007photometric, Carrasco_Kind_2013, Mucesh_2021, markel2020using, baldeschi2021photometric, marquezneila2018supervised}.
-There have been comparisons between RF and boosted trees \citep{dorogush2018catboost, Chen_2016}, in works such as \cite{DESI_2022} which have found better performance for boosted tree algorithms.
-However, the boosted tree algorithms often require more tuning and are beyond the scope of this study.
-The specifics on our implementation of RF to classify unrecognized blends can be found in Sect.~\ref{subsec:RF_config}.

-Similar to RF, k-NN is a supervised algorithm, first described in \cite{ogknn_1} and \cite{ogknn_2}, that assigns a label to a test datum based on the nearest $k$ neighbors in the training set.
-Note that k-NN was used for photometric redshifts in KiDS-450 \citep{kids_H20, kids_H17}, but was later replaced by SOM in KiDS-1000 \citep{kids_som}.
-Implementation details can be found in Sect.~\ref{subsec:knn}.

-We also investigate the use of anomaly detection methods which are generally unsupervised algorithms that identify outliers in a dataset.
-Each method determines an outlier score based on population statistics (Elliptical Envelope and One Class SVM) or the local environment in the data space (Isolation Forest and Local Outlier Factor).
-Details can be found in Sect.~\ref{subsec:anomaly} and App.~\ref{sec:anom}.